bicycle1885/TableReader.jl/README.md

 To reduce memory usage, the parser of this package reads data chunk by chunk.
 The default chunk size is 1 MiB, and data types are guessed using the bufferred data in the first chunk.
-Although this strategy works in most cases, you may encounter situation where most values in a column looks like integers but only few are not parsable as integers.
-If you are bad luck, such anomalies are not in the first chunk and parsing will fail when the parser sees the first occurrence.
+Although this strategy works in most cases, you may encounter situation where most values in a column look like integers but only few are not parsable as integers.
+If you are bad luck, such anomalies are not in the first chunk and type guessing may fail.
+Consequently, parsing will also fail when the parser sees the first occurrence.
 To avoid the problem, you can turn off the chunking behavior by setting the `chunksize` parameter to zero.
 For example, `readcsv("somefile.csv", chunksize = 0)` will read the whole file into memory as a single large chunk and column types are guessed from all of the cells.
 While this requires more memories, you will never see parsing error due to the failure of type guessing.

+## Limitations

+The tokenizer cannot handle extremely long cells in a data file.
+The length of a token is encoded using 24-bit integer, and therefore a cell that is longer than or equal to 16 MiB will result in parsing failure.
+This is not likely to happen, but please be careful if, for example, a column contains long strings.
+Also, the size of a chunk is limited up to 64 GiB; you cannot disable chunking if the data size is larger than that.

 [transcodingstreams-url]: https://github.com/bicycle1885/TranscodingStreams.jl